 - Be flexible.
 You should try to stick to your calendar as closely as possible, but be prepared to make changes as necessary.

 - Include regular sessions to monitor your results.

 Join the Public Relations Academy to take your creative ideas and put them into a systematic plan to help you deliver the content you need to succeed.
-You can also sign-up for our one-on-one coaching monthly strategy calls.
+Take the FREE 5 Day Perfectly Planned Publicity Challenge.

 The Organization of Canadian Women in Public Relations (Women in PR Canada) and American Women in Public Relations (Women in PR USA) is a network of leading business women striving for excellence in the field of public relations.
 Together, our organizations form Women in PR North America.